 Hundreds of riders every year from all over the world take part in the Haute Route events, and take on the most mythical cols and roads in all of cycling.
 The attraction of these legendary cols, such as the Ventoux, Alpe d’Huez, Galibier, Tourmalet, Stelvio and Independence Pass cannot be underestimated, but beyond the sporting challenge is another story, a human story that for many is life changing…

 What is the Haute Route exactly?
 The basic facts can be easily stated – the Haute Route cycling events are the world’s most prestigious multi-day cycling events for amateur riders, run over seven or three days, timed and ranked, across the most iconic cols.

-The seven day Haute Route events each cover over 800 km, climb more approximately 20,000 vertical metres, and traverse the greatest cycling terrain in the world – the French Alps, the Pyrenees and the Colorado Rockies.
-Inspired by the success of the main Haute Route Series, the new numerous 3-day events offer amateur cyclists the chance to enjoy all the key attributes of those events but over a shorter time and based from one location.
-Each 3-day event cover 250km and climb 8,500 vertical metres based in and around a top cycling destination.
+The seven day Haute Route events each cover nearly 800 km, climb more approximately 20,000 vertical metres, and traverse the greatest cycling terrain in the world – the French Alps, the French Pyrenees and the Colorado Rockies.
+Inspired by the success of the main Haute Route Series, the numerous 3-day events offer amateur cyclists the chance to enjoy all the key attributes of those events but over a shorter time and based in one unique location.
+Each 3-day event covers 250km and climbs approximately 8,000 vertical metres based in and around a top cycling destination.